CSFlorin/bitbar_gdax/README.md

 Also open `gdax/Change Coin.sh` and change the 12th line to include that same directory (e.g., `/Users/<your username>/Documents/BitBar/gdax/gdax_settings.json` if you chose `/Users/<your username>/Documents/BitBar` as your Plugins Directory).

+Now click the BitBar app in the mac menu bar and click `Refresh all` to start it.

 ## Donation
 If this has saved you some time or helped you catch a good price, feel free to send me crypto.
 I'll keep developing this as new currencies are added and as I have time to implement new features.